 Antiangiogenic and targeted therapy — Adjuvant therapy with agents targeting the vascular endothelial growth factor (VEGF) pathway has not demonstrated any improvement in overall survival in the adjuvant setting, although these agents can prolong overall survival in patients with metastatic clear cell RCC.
 (See "Anti-angiogenic and molecularly targeted therapy for advanced or metastatic clear-cell renal cell carcinoma", section on 'VEGF TKIs'.)

-Two large randomized trials have reported results:
+Three large randomized trials have reported results:

 ●In the ASSURE trial, 1943 patients with completely resected intermediate-, high-, or very high-risk RCC were randomly assigned to sunitinib, sorafenib, or placebo for up to one year .
 The primary endpoint of the trial was disease-free survival (DFS).